 The plan for the weekend was hatched with Rob at a travel event in Bondi, and took us less than a month to formulate a trip idea and gather a 16 strong crew for a micro-adventure near Sydney.
 We enjoy surf and we enjoy a drink.
 We aptly named the trip ‘Whiskey & Waves’, and planned on going completely overboard on both measures.

-We picked the Central Coast as our surfing destination given it’s 2 hour distance from Sydney, and left when the sparrow’s fart on a Saturday morning.
-The weather was nothing shy of perfect throughout the weekend given we were in the ‘depths of Winter’, and with the waves pumping but by no means mental, mother nature had dealt us a very good hand.
+We picked the Central Coast as our surfing destination given its 2 hour distance from Sydney, and left at sparrow’s fart on a Saturday morning.
+The weather was nothing shy of perfect throughout the weekend given we were in the “depths of Winter”, and with the waves pumping but by no means mental, mother nature had dealt us a very good hand.

-We explored Avoca Beach first, but Copacabana Beach proved to be the best spot for the day.
+We explored Avoca Beach on the Central Coast first, but Copacabana Beach proved to be the best spot for the day.
 With fewer ‘thongs’ in sight relative to it’s Brazilian counterpart, it was no less beautiful.